finos/devops-automation/README.md

 ## How to contribute to DevOps Mutualization
 Add your DevOps problems, or the opportunities you see in this area, to the [DevOps Mutualization GitHub Issues](https://github.com/finos-labs/devops-mutualization/issues).

+## Mailing List
+Subscribe to the DevOps Mutualization mailing list by sending an email to devops-mutualization+subscribe@finos.org.

 ## License
 Copyright 2020 Fintech Open Source Foundation